openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 This process is similar to the One Time Token flow from above.
-This flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti controller.
+This flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti Controller.

 Follow these steps to enroll a 3rd Pary CA - one time token identity: